godatadriven/feature_catalog/README.md

-# feature_logic
+# Feature Logic

-A package to define and access features with a simple API
+A package to define and access features with a simple API.

+## Install

+Install using `poetry install`

 ## Download data